kenguru33/ubuntu-replay/README.md

 wget -qO- https://raw.githubusercontent.com/kenguru33/ubuntu-replay/master/main.sh | bash -s
 ```

-Also it is recommended to make sure your system is fully udatated before replaying your Ubuntu installation.
+Also it is recommended to make sure your system is fully updated before replaying your Ubuntu installation.